Healthy desserts for Christmas? Do they even exist?

 - Black beans for flour

-Good for you items to consider adding to baked goods include chia seeds, walnuts, berries, and oats.
+Consider adding these good for you ingredients too: chia seeds, walnuts, berries, and oats.

 MAKE A LIMITED AMOUNT